Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Methodology

 The final output of a trained RPN ensemble is a collection of functional samples that resemble a Bayesian predictive posterior distribution.
-Each function in the output ensemble can be continuously queried at any new test input, yielding predictions with quantified uncertainty, and therefore directly facilitating downstream tasks like Bayesian optimization or active learning.
-Data bootstrapping (i.e. sub-sampling and randomization of the data each network in the ensemble sees during training), enables the efficient statistical estimation of well-calibrated confidence intervals \cite{osband2018}.
-Once an RPN surrogate is trained, statistical estimates for the model's predictive mean and variance for a new test input can be obtained via Monte Carlo (MC) ensemble averaging and by evaluating the forward pass of each network in the ensemble, which is also trivially parallelized and computationally efficient.
+Each function in the output ensemble of size $N_s$ can be continuously queried at any new test input $\bm{x}_t$, yielding predictions with quantified uncertainty, and therefore directly facilitating downstream tasks like Bayesian optimization or active learning.
+Once an RPN surrogate is trained, an ensemble-based prediction can be obtained for the test point $\bm{x}_t$ by considering the fitted RPN members: $\{\hat{g}_{\theta_i,\gamma_i}(\bm{x}_t), i=1,\ldots,N_s\}$.
+Corresponding statistical estimates for the model's predictive mean and variance can be obtained via Monte Carlo (MC) ensemble averaging and by evaluating the forward pass of each network in the ensemble, which is also trivially parallelized and computationally efficient.